wumcrc/monthly-crime-reports/README.md

 2. You will also need [RStudio](https://rstudio.com/), it can be downloaded from it's [website](https://rstudio.com/products/rstudio/download/).
 2. Clone this repository.
 3. Open the `monthly-crime-reports.Rproj` file with [RStudio](https://rstudio.com/).
-4. Within [RStudio](https://rstudio.com/) open the following files - located in the [/source](https://github.com/wumcrc/monthly-crime-reports/tree/master/source) folder.
+4. Within [RStudio](https://rstudio.com/) open the following file - located in the [/source](https://github.com/wumcrc/monthly-crime-reports/tree/master/source) folder.
    * `data-creation.Rmd`
-   * `fpse-bot-cwe-mc-presentation.Rmd`
-   * `sdb-dbp-we-vp-* * presentation.Rmd`
-   * `ac-fp-lp-vd-presentation.Rmd`
 5. After opening the `data-creation.Rmd` review the `YAML`
-   * The first section of an R Markdown document is called the YAML.
-The document title, author, date of the document, among other options for the entire document can be set in the YAML.
+   * The first section of an `R Markdown` document is called the `YAML`.
+The document title, author, date of publication, and other options for the entire document can be set in the `YAML`.
 The user can also set specific parameters to be referenced throughout the document.
-You can learn/read more about the YAML in an R Markdown document [here](https://r4ds.had.co.nz/r-markdown.html#yaml-header).
+You can learn/read more about the `YAML` in an `R Markdown` document [here](https://r4ds.had.co.nz/r-markdown.html#yaml-header).
    * This section is important to note becuase there are parameters that you will need to change if you'd like to run this report for a different timeframe.
 6. Make any appropriate changes to the `YAML`, reviewing the comments on lines 7 through 14.
-5. Run the `data-creation.Rmd` file first.
+7. Run the `data-creation.Rmd` file first.
+8. After running the `data-creation.Rmd` file open the other following files listed below.
+These are also located in the [/source](https://github.com/wumcrc/monthly-crime-reports/tree/master/source) folder.
+   * `fpse-bot-cwe-mc-presentation.Rmd`
+   * `sdb-dbp-we-vp-presentation.Rmd`
+   * `ac-fp-lp-vd-presentation.Rmd`
+9. After opening the files review the `YAML` sections for each of the files and make the appropriate changes.
-6. Then run the following files.
+6. Once you've made your changes you'll want to `Knit` the following files.
    * `fpse-bot-cwe-mc-presentation.Rmd`
    * `sdb-dbp-we-vp-presentation.Rmd`
    * `ac-fp-lp-vd-presentation.Rmd`